jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 If a certificate referred to in section 143 is produced in proceedings for an offence against this Part involving a person who is apparently younger than 20, it is to be presumed, in the absence of proof to the contrary, that the date stated in the certificate as being the date of birth of the person to whom the certificate relates is accurate.

 ### 79 Circumstances in which certificate not admissible in proceedings
-(1) No certificate referred to in subsection (2) or subsection (3) or subsection (4) of section 75 (which certificates relate to the taking of a blood specimen by a medical practitioner or medical officer) is admissible in evidence in proceedings for an offence against this Act if the court, on application made by the defendant not less than 14 days before the hearing, orders that the medical practitioner or medical officer who gave the certificate ought to appear as a witness at the hearing.
+(1) No certificate referred to in subsection (2) or subsection (3) or subsection (4) of section 75 (which certificates relate to the taking of a blood specimen by a health practitioner or medical officer) is admissible in evidence in proceedings for an offence against this Act if the court, on application made by the defendant not less than 14 days before the hearing, orders that the health practitioner or medical officer who gave the certificate ought to appear as a witness at the hearing.
 (2) No certificate referred to in section 75(5) (which certificate is given by an approved analyst and relates to the presence or proportion of alcohol, a drug, or both, found to be in a blood specimen) is admissible in evidence in proceedings for an offence against this Act if—but this subsection does not apply in respect of a specimen destroyed under the authority of section 74(8) before the date of the application.
   (a) application has been made in accordance with section 74 for the blood specimen to be sent to a private analyst; and (b) the specimen has not been sent to the private analyst in compliance with the application;—